MarianaPetr/computerDataBase/README.md

 The selected framework was Jbehave, due to is an easy way for the tester to administrate the Test Cases, and it gives a quick feedback through the reports of the causes of the failures.
 Also, The 'BDD' ('Behave Driven Development') approach, gives a cleaner and faster look to all of the stakeholders who want to understand quickly how the developed feature works.

+Please notice that the file 'test_cases.xlsx' is located in the main folder.

+### Manual Test Cases

+Within the root you will find the file 'test_cases.xlsx' that holds all of the test cases for this application.
+Please also notice that the first tab, has a summary of the test cases, with the pass/fail ratio.
+On the second that, the Test Cases are properly described with its respective execution status.

 ### Jbehave Suite

-The Jbehave Test Suite executes 9 (nine) tests to verify the behaviour of the Computer DataBase website (http://computer-database.herokuapp.com/).
+The Jbehave Test Suite executes 10 (ten) tests to verify the behaviour of the Computer DataBase website (http://computer-database.herokuapp.com/).

 ## Test Suite

-The suite has nine different test cases:
+The suite has ten different test cases:

 - CreateAndDeleteComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then deletes it;
 - CreateAndUpdateComputer_ComputerDB: This test creates a new entry with all the parameters, saves it, re opens it and then updates it;